webgpu/webgpufundamentals/webgpu/lessons/webgpu-importing-textures.md

   const texture = createTextureFromSource(device, video, {mips: true});
 ```

-Any with that we should get video in a texture
+And with that we should get video in a texture

 {{{example url="../webgpu-simple-textured-quad-import-video.html"}}}